zeroc-ice/ice/android/BuildInstructions.md

 Building any Ice application for Android requires Android Studio and the Android SDK build tools.
 We tested with the following components:

-- Android Studio 2.3
+- Android Studio 2.4 preview
-- Android SDK Build-tools 25
+- Android SDK 25
+- Android Build Tools 26.0.0 rc1

-Ice requires at minimum API level 21:
+Using Ice's Java mapping with Java 8 requires at minimum API level 24:

-- Android 5 (API21)
+- Android 7 (API24)

 If you want to target a later version of the Android API level for the test suite, edit `gradle.properties` and change the following variables: